opral/monorepo/packages/paraglide/paraglide-js/README.md

 ## Messages

-By convention we import the compiled funcitions with a wildcard import.
+By convention, we import the compiled functions with a wildcard import.

 ```js
 import * as m from "../paraglide/messages.js"